AWS Cloud Migration Services – 7R Strategies

 AWS Server Migration Service (SMS)

-• is used to Re-host
+• was used to Re-host.

 AWS Database Migration Service (DMS)